Error Analysis of Triangular Optimal Transport Maps for Filtering: Proofs for

-Our proof technique for \Cref{thm: fast rate} is as an extension of the approach in \cite[Prop.~11]{hutter2019minimax} and \cite[Prop.~14]{chewi2024statistical} to the conditional case.
+Mirroring the slow rate proofs we begin by presenting a detailed argument in the case where the potentials are assumed to be uniformly bounded, i.e., setting $q_\Y = q_\U = 0$ and discarding conditions 2,3, and 6 in~\Cref{thm: slow rate}.
+Once the technical steps are laid out we present the unbounded extention in~\Cref{proof: thm: fast rate unbounded extension}. \editend Our proof technique for \Cref{thm: fast rate} is as an extension of the approach in \cite[Prop.~11]{hutter2019minimax} and \cite[Prop.~14]{chewi2024statistical} to the conditional case.
 Since the proof is long and technical we begin with a discussion of the overall strategy and summary of the key tools from empirical process theory that will be used.
 Next we present the main proof which relies on two technical propositions whose proofs are our novel theoretical contribution.
 To keep the proof focused on the main result we postpone the proofs of those propositions to the end of this section.

 \paragraph{Strategy of the proof and some preliminaries} We begin with an error bound on the excess risk $\sup_{\phi \in \F} \frac{1}{N} \phi(y_i, u_i) - \Expect \phi(y, u)$ for an i.i.d. set of samples using well-established bounds from the theory of empirical processes.
 In particular, we give bounds on the expectation of the excess risk as well as a high-probability/tail bound.
 Our interest in such a bound is clear in light of \Cref{cor: map stability} and proof of \Cref{thm: slow rate}.
 However, we wish to obtain an upper bound on $\mathbb{E} \|\nabla_u \wh{\phi} - \nabla_u \phi^\dagger\|_{L_\eta^2}$ that is $\mathcal{O}(N^{-\frac{1}{2 + \gamma}})$ rather than $\mathcal{O}(N^{-\frac14})$.
 To do this we need to control the excess risk by localizing our analysis in a neighborhood of the true map $\phi^\dagger$.